-- A. 1st priority care management provider; B. 2nd priority outpatient (physical and behavioral health) including Primary Care Providers and other practitioners; - C. 3rd priority emergency room; and D. 4th priority inpatient. - 3.
-Attribution Method Once the Performing Provider System network of service providers is finalized that overall Performing Provider System service network will be loaded into the attribution system for recipient loyalty to be assigned based on total visit counts to the overall Performing Provider System network in each of the above hierarchical service categories.
-Once the initial attribution is calculated for the purposes of setting DSRIP application values, the performing provider system network may only be changed with a DSRIP plan modification (as described in section X.a below). .
-For each of these service categories, the algorithm will check the services provided by each provider and accumulate these visits to the Performing Provider System the given provider is partnered with.
+Utilizing Medicaid Members will be attributed first based on what population subcategory they belong to and second based on the attribution loyalty logic that has been specifically designed for that given subpopulation by the state.
+Once the Performing Provider System network of service providers is finalized the each Performing Provider System service network will be loaded into the attribution system for recipient loyalty to be assigned based on visit counts to the overall Performing Provider System network in each of the above hierarchical population subcategories.

+Once the initial attribution is calculated for the purposes of setting DSRIP project values, the performing provider system network may only be changed with a DSRIP plan modification (as described in section XI.c below).
+For each of these population subcategories, the algorithm will check the services provided by each provider and accumulate these visits to the Performing Provider System the given provider is partnered with.
 If a recipient is currently outside the Performing Provider System geographic area, the visits are excluded (e.g. recipient traveling from upstate to NYC for special surgery).
 Each Performing Provider System associated with the matched provider accumulates the total number of visits for each service/provider combination.
-Adjustments to attribution based on known variables (e.g, recent changes to the recipient's address) may be made by the state with MCO input if deemed appropriate by data.
-After all visits against all providers are tallied up for a given service type, the methodology finds the Performing Provider System with the highest number of visits for the recipient.
-This process helps ensure that the Performing Provider System that is the best fit for the recipient is chosen. - 4.
-Hierarchical matching The method first tries to assign a recipient to a performing provider first based on case management connectivity, if no case management visits exist the method then moves on to try to assign based on outpatient connectivity (all visits physical and behavioral count), if no case management or outpatient visits exists the method then moves on to try to assign based on ER connectivity and then moves on accordingly for inpatient last.
-This tries to connect a beneficiary to the most critical service from a patient management perspective first and then uses volume from within those hierarchical categories. - 5.
-Finalizing Match and Ties If more than one Performing Provider System has the highest number of visits based on the highest priority service types noted above in sub paragraph 4, the methodology re-runs the above logic across all Medicaid service
+Adjustments to attribution based on known variables (e.g. recent changes to the recipient's address) may be made by the state with MCO input if deemed necessary by data.
+After all visits against all providers are tallied up for a given service type, the methodology finds the Performing Provider System with the highest number of visits for the recipient in each service loyalty level as appropriate.
+If a single provider is in more than one PPS network (e.g, PCP) then the tie breaking method below may be employed for final matching purposes.
+This overall process will be designed to ensure that the Performing Provider System that is the best fit for the recipient is chosen.

+Finalizing Match and Ties